sergey-bpm/demo-page/Readme.txt

 This is a new line to commit.

-It is addition from the GitHub's editor
+It is addition from the GitHub's editor.

+Check git pull.